Validation of Enclosure, Responsible Design, Envelope Architecture

 By creating a world-class Headquarters in the Philadelphia area, the Hartford Funds (HF) hopes to further the mission of human-centric investing.
 Naturally, such an approach aims to strengthen the human community which serves those investors.
 HF believes that creating a sustainable 75,000sf, three-story renovated office fit-out will strengthen the health of their people and their planet.
 The design optimizes daylight, encourages movement and promotes flexibility and collaboration while achieving reduced energy and water usage.

-Minority Business Enterprise accredited by Eastern Minority Supplier Development Council, WELL Accreditation, AIA member firm in Philadelphia, US Green Building Council Member, Women’s Business Enterprise accredited by Women’s Business Enterprise National Council
+Minority Business Enterprise accredited by Eastern Minority Supplier Development Council, Sustainable Business Network of Philadelphia member, AIA member firm in Philadelphia, US Green Building Council Member, Women’s Business Enterprise accredited by Women’s Business Enterprise National Council